-- 1. Visit http://tplinkmodem.net, and log in with the password you set for the router. - 2.
+- 1. Visit http://tplinkmodem.net, and log in with the password or your TP-Link ID. - 2.
 Go to Advanced > Network > LAN Settings page. - 3.
 Scroll down to locate the Address Reservation table and click Add to add an address reservation entry for your device.

 - 4. Enter the MAC address of the device for which you want to reserve IP address. - 5.
 Specify the IP address which will be reserved by the router. - 6.
-Check to Enable this entry and click Save to make the settings effective.
+Check Enable this entry and click Save to make the settings effective.